MiamiOH-CSE274/04_Linked_List_Lab/README.md

 #### 3. What is one question that confused you about this exercise, or one piece of advice you would share with students next semester?

+I am still a bit confused about how the nodes work, do they in fact store three variables?
+I understand they have a next and a previous, but are those initialized and how would a node look in memory?